Renting University Facilities

 The priority of use of University facilities is:

-1. Activities which satisfy academic requirements for both degree and nondegree seeking students.
+1. Activities that satisfy academic requirements for both degree and nondegree-seeking students.

 2. Scheduled student activities for all enrolled students and student organizations.